rossta/rossta.github.com/doc/drafts/extract-css.md

 extract_css: false
 ```

-Let Webpack figure out the dependency graph.
+Let webpack figure out the dependency graph.
 This can help, among other things, de-duplicate overlapping modules used on one page.
 Same goes for CSS.

 Remember the rule from the previous section? "one entry point per page", i.e., "don't overpack".

 > So you know what you're doing and you want to do this anyway?
 Great!
 Have at it.
-This post is for Webpack(er) newbies, not you.
+This post is for webpack(er) newbies, not you.
 I believe they'll be better off sticking to basics starting out.